RoaringCatGames/kitten2d-ashley-extensions/README.md

 ## Features

-- Provides the basic Components needed for all Systems
+- Provides the basic Components needed for all included Systems
-- Included Components are going to be useful for many of your game-specific systems as well
+- Included Components are going to be useful for many of your game-specific Systems as well
 - Supports GWT, just include the ```-sources``` jar in your html project and add the node below to your ```GdxDefinition.gwt.xml``` and ```GdxDefinitionSuperdev.gwt.xml``` files

 ```xml